Inventory Analysis: Benefits, Methods, & Tools

 Stockout rate is the percentage of items that are unavailable on the requested need date from the buyer.
 This KPI highlights a company’s inability to deliver products from stock within the advertised (or contractually agreed upon) window due to insufficient inventory.
 Stockout rate is often used to gauge the effectiveness of inventory replenishment within distribution networks.
 The stockout formula is: stockout rate = [frequency of stockouts ÷ annual sales volume].

-4 Inventory Analysis Tools
+4 Inventory Analysis Tools to Save Time & Money

 While there are a variety of inventory management and inventory analysis tools on the market today, only a few have the features and functionality to help them stand out from the rest.
 Some of the best management platforms for modern, product-based businesses include Skubana, SkuVault, Daasity, Inventory Planner, and Shopify POS (all of which are outlined below).